 Well, here it is!
 The recipe for brussels sprouts that changed my opinion of them.
 My memory of having to eat these yucky cabbage mini-me’s as a kid is not a good one.
 I know I’m not alone in this.
 It seems that people either love or hate them.
 My husband happens to be one of those people who loves them, so I decided to give them another shot.
 If you think you hate them or know someone who does, I urge you to give this Brussels Sprouts with Pancetta recipe a try.
 It might just change some minds in your household, too.

 Bacon and pancetta are commonly paired with brussels sprouts.
 I mean, they basically make just about everything better, so why not?
 And trust me, they definitely make these sautéed brussels sprouts better!
 If you can’t find pancetta, you could substitute some bacon.

+First, remove any damaged leaves from the brussels sprouts.
+If using a food processor, you’ll need to trim the core as well.
 I used the mandoline side of my grater to thinly slice them, but a knife or a food processor fitted with the slicing blade can also be used.
-Preparing them this way means that they cook super fast.
-Five ingredients and fifteen minutes is all you need to make this.
+Shaving the brussels sprouts means that they cook super fast.

 This serves about four people as a side dish, but it can be made into a main course for two.
 That’s exactly what I did for lunch one day.
 I added a can of cannellini beans to the skillet after the sprouts were done with a little bit of chicken stock and just heated it through.
 Lunch done!